HakaiInstitute/kelp-o-matic/docs/beginner_guide/post_processing.md

-This section assumes that you have obtained output from the Kelp-O-Matic (.tif) and have a new instance of ArcMap (version 10.8).
+This section assumes that you have obtained output from the Kelp-O-Matic (.tif) and have a new instance of ArcGIS Pro (3.4).
 These same steps can be done using other GIS software (e.g. QGIS)

-??? tip "Tip: ArcMap Keyboard Shortcuts"
+??? tip "Tip: ArcGIS Pro Keyboard Shortcuts"

     Keyboard shortcuts can make the editing process much faster.
 To enable some, go to `Customize > Customize Mode > Keyboard…`.